Supported on: Android SDK 1.0.33+

 Location Fields

-When the user types a location name, the SDK calls the AppDNA geocoding proxy and displays matching suggestions.
-The selected result is stored as structured data.
+When the user starts typing (e.g., “New York”), the SDK debounces the input (300ms), calls the AppDNA geocoding proxy, and displays a dropdown of suggestions.
+The user selects a result and the SDK stores the complete structured data.

 Location Data Structure